-DSM Phase II SBIR from the NAVY to design and build a Vertical Linear Accelerator for Human Visual-Vestibular Acuity Testing and Training.
+DSM Phase II NAVY SBIR to design and build a Vertical Linear Accelerator for Human Visual-Vestibular Acuity Testing and Training.

 We welcome inquiries into this developing technology and are actively seeking commercial opportunities for this system and/or expansion into additional military platforms.

 Motion Requirements: 12ft. stroke, 2Hz freq. response, 1G peak acceleration, 182kg (400lb) total payload, ± 3mm position error, arbitrary waveform capability.